Liberal Arts and Sciences

 The College of Arts and Sciences offers post-baccalaureate certificate programs in African and African Diaspora World Studies, Applied Mathematics, Community Development, English, Environmental GIS, Women’s Studies, and Zoo and Aquarium Studies.
 For program details, go to the post-baccalaureate certificates page.

 Liberal Arts and Sciences (LAS)

 495G/B Liberal Arts and Sciences Senior Capstone.
 (3) Capstone course for the Bachelor of Liberal Arts and Sciences degree.
 Students will study examples of scholarship from a multidisciplinary perspective, research and present an interdisciplinary solution to a significant problem, and prepare a self-reflective academic personal narrative.
 This course is offered only to students accepted in the integrated bachelor’s/master’s program in LAS.
 Prerequisites: A&S 195, ENG 280, senior standing, and permission of the Director of LAS.

 501 Tradition and Change: Focus on the History and Philosophy of the Sciences.
 (3) This course covers the development of the scientific approach for explaining natural phenomena.
 Philosophical issues and technical and theoretical advances, from different historical periods, will be covered.

 502 Tradition and Change: Focus on the Social Sciences.
 (3) This course covers the divergent approaches used in the social sciences to study human behavior.
 The historical development of disciplines in the social sciences, the field of inquiry in each of the branches of the social sciences, as well as the methods used to study human behavior will be covered.

 504 Integration Independent Study.
-(3) Investigation of a specific topic based on the student’s major interests or area of study.
+(3) Investigation of an interdisciplinary topic based on the student’s major interests or area of study.
 Students must identify a graduate faculty member willing to work with them and oversee the independent study.
 Prerequisite/Corequisite: Completion of at least two of the following: LAS 501, 502 or 503 with a corequisite of the third, approval of proposal, and permission of LAS director.